 - Catheter audit tool – Catheter audit tool (provided by Frimley Health NHS Foundation Trust).

-- Catheter Decision Tree – Catheter assessment — decision making tree (provided by East Berkshire CCG).
+- Catheter Decision Tree – Catheter assessment — decision making tree (provided by Buckinghamshire, Oxfordshire and Berkshire West ICS).

 Action: work to best practice standards